merlin-network/nemo/docs/core/proto-docs.md

 <a name="nemo.incentive.v1beta1.HardLiquidityProviderClaim"></a>

 ### HardLiquidityProviderClaim
-HardLiquidityProviderClaim stores the hard liquidity provider rewards that can be claimed by owner
+HardLiquidityProviderClaim stores the jinx liquidity provider rewards that can be claimed by owner

 | Field | Type | Label | Description |